codescape/bitvunit/README.md

 ### Build latest version
 To build the latest version of the framework just checkout the sources and run `mvn install` on your local machine and it will create and install the latest version of the framework to your local maven repository.

+### Implement new rule
+To implement a new rule we advise you to use to Groovy based wizard.
+The following steps describe the necessary steps:
+1. Run the wizard with the command `groovy bitvunit.groovy create-rule` from the root folder of the project.
+(Groovy required)
+2. Enter your full name so that it appears in the JavaDoc of the newly created rule.
+3. Enter an informative name for your new rule.
+Valid names start with an uppercase letter, contain only characters and end with `Rule`.
+4. Choose from one of the existing rule categories.
+Creating new categories is not allowed by the wizard.
+5. Implement the tests.
+The two already existing test cases are not a limit and you can create more if required.
+6. Implement the new rule and make sure all unit tests are passing.